Near point

 In visual perception, the near point is the closest point at which an object can be placed and still form a focused image on the retina, within the eye's accommodation range.
 The other limit to the eye's accommodation range is the far point.

+The near point is often characterized as its distance from an eye.
 A normal eye is considered to have a near point at about 11 cm for a thirty year old.
 The near point is highly age dependent (see accommodation).
 A person with hyperopia or presbyopia would have a near point that is farther than normal.